RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

     main()

 Next, lets look at the Java equivalent.
+If this program were run on the command-line, you would enter the temperature when prompted -- the "Input for Program" text box is only an artifact of the digital textbook.

 .. activecode:: convert1
     :language: java